john30/ebusd/README.md

-Either pick the [latest release package](https://github.com/john30/ebusd/releases/latest) suitable for your system, use the Debian repository as [described here](https://github.com/john30/ebusd-debian/blob/master/README.md), build it yourself, or use a docker image (see below).
+Either pick the [latest release package](https://github.com/john30/ebusd/releases/latest) suitable for your system, use the Debian repository as [described here](https://github.com/john30/ebusd-debian/blob/master/README.md), use the Archlinux makepkg files or pick the package from the Alpine Linux repository, build it yourself, or use a docker image (see below).

 Building ebusd from the source requires the following packages and/or features: